tfreitas1983/bel/README.md

 # bel

-School enrollment
+Ticket and queue Panel

-- Shcools manager
+- Rooms manager
-- Class manager
+- User manager
-- Search school from zip code distance
+- Call by name or number on TV

 NodeJs